NEASQC/FinancialApplications/benchmark/README.md

 # Benchmark utilities

-This folder contains three different packages which allow to the user execute benchmarks for testing the more important parts of the *QQuantLib*:
+This folder contains four different packages which allow to the user execute benchmarks for testing the more important parts of the *QQuantLib*:

 * **compare_ae_probability**: this package allows the user to test and compare the different quantum **AE** algorithms, from *QQuantLib*, easily.
 This can be done using the *probabiliy_estimation* module from the command line.
 How to use, results and more information can be found in the notebook *CompareAEalgorithmsOnPureProbability.ipynb* (located inside the folder).